mozmark/ringleader/doc/service_commands.md

 In this case, we have a sub-command called 'command' that the user can invoke with 'test command'.
 The command, when executed, results in a (GET) request being made to the url specified in execAction.

+Note: You will need to leave the 'empty' command descriptor (with just the description) at the top; this is to let the command line know what your tool's commands are for.

 This still isn't very interesting, though.
 What if we want to be able to supply a parameter?
 And what if we want to actually see something from the response?
 Let's continue by looking at a real world example; a command to create a new session in the ZAP intercepting proxy:

 ```json